 New York is one of the best-covered cities in the world.
 You'll have super-fast 5G and 4G throughout Manhattan, in Times Square, Central Park, the Brooklyn Bridge, and virtually every tourist spot.
 Streaming, real-time maps, and video calls will run smoothly.

-The only place where the signal drops is inside the subway, in the tunnels between stations, which is typical of any major city.
+The only place where the signal drops is inside the subway, in the tunnels between stations, which is typical of any large city.
 The good news is that most New York subway station platforms have Wi-Fi and coverage, so you can check your route while waiting for the train.
-A tip: download the subway map and your route before heading underground.
+A trick: download the subway map and your route before heading underground.
 In the five boroughs, coverage is consistent; even in less touristy areas of Queens or the Bronx, you'll have a good signal.
 For day trips outside the city, the eSIM will continue to work throughout the state.

-Internet at airports: JFK, Newark, and LaGuardia
+Internet at the airports: JFK, Newark, and LaGuardia

 | Airport | Free Wi-Fi | With eSIM already active |